ShivamH1/100xDevs-Cohort3/Cohort 3/Web 2/orm-prisma/about.md

 "User" is deleted, the corresponding "Todo" rows should not be deleted (hence RESTRICT), but if the referenced "User" is updated, the corresponding "Todo" rows should be updated automatically to reflect the change in the referenced "User" (hence CASCADE).

+### Relationships in prisma/postgresql:

+Prisma let’s you define relationships to relate tables with each other.
+There are 4 types of relationships:

+1. One to One
+2. One to Many
+3. Many to One
+4. Many to Many